 Learn more about stress:

-Read more about typical warning signs and symptoms of stress overload (unhealthy stress) in the risk and danger zone in the AU folder "Organizational change and stress – Preventing and dealing with stress" (PDF).
+Read more about typical warning signs and symptoms of stress overload (unhealthy stress) on the AU HR website "Understanding stress".

 If you experience stress or workload pressure, it is important to address (cope with) the issue early on and in the right way.
 There is no one-size-fits-all coping strategy.
 It’s all about choosing the right strategy(ies) for your specific stress situation.
 If you can do something about the problem yourself, it’s always a good idea to try and do so.
 If the problem is out of your own control, it may be an idea to seek help or support from your network and/or try and reduce the discomfort by seeking calm and/or exercising.